-Wix and BigCommerce are two renowned website builders that can be applied to start and manage all kinds of online stores.
-However, the systems differ in their feature sets, web design approach and degree of eCommerce website customization applied.
+Wix and BigCommerce are website builders that occupy high positions in their niches, being popular, feature-rich and reasonable-priced systems.
+They can be applied to start and manage all kinds of online stores yet they still differ in initial implication, integrated functionality, web design approach, target audience and degree of eCommerce website customization applied.

 BigCommerce – is the renowned representative of the eCommerce niche, which is exclusively applied for the development of small-to-large online stores, offering physical and digital products for sale.
 The platform comes with a unique toolset and features that make it stand out from the crowd, when it comes to eCommerce website development.

 Website Builders Comparison Chart